Iceland set to re-elect scandal-hit prime minister

 Jakobsdottir would look to the Social Democratic Alliance, the Progressive Party and the Pirate Party as potential allies in a new coalition government.

-The Social Democratic Alliance could become much stronger in this elections, polling around 14.3 percent, up from 5.7 percent last year.
+The Social Democratic Alliance could become much stronger in these elections, polling around 14.3 percent, up from 5.7 percent last year.
 The party favours EU membership.

-The Pirate Party is not against EU membership but favour referendums, including one on whether to start fresh EU accession talks.
-The Pirates would get 9.4 percent on Saturday, according to the latest poll.
+The Pirate Party is not against EU membership but favours referendums, including one on whether to start fresh EU accession talks.
+The Pirates look set to receive 9.4 percent on Saturday, according to the latest poll.

-The Progressive Party is also opposed to EU entry but is likely to have its support halved in Saturday's election.
+The Progressive Party is also opposed to entering the EU, but is likely to have its support halved in Saturday's election.

 The former leader, who was Benediktsson's predecessor as prime minister, Sigmundur D. Gunnlaugsson, also had his tenure cut short after the so-called 'Panama Papers' revealed that he had links to an offshore company in a Caribbean tax haven.

-Meanwhile Gunnlaugsson's old party, the Progressive Party, is on around 6.2 percent, down from 11.5 percent last year.
+Meanwhile, Gunnlaugsson's old party, the Progressive Party, is on around 6.2 percent, down from 11.5 percent last year.

 Stronger pro-EU social democrats

 It is difficult to say what government will take over after the elections.
-Based on the latest poll it would take at least four parties to form a majority in the parliament and thus a government.
-Last year it took two and a half month to form a government.
+Based on the latest poll, it would take at least four parties to form a majority in the parliament and thus a government.
+Last year, it took two and a half months to form a government.

 This time is likely to be similar.

-If everything else fails, there is even some speculation that the two largest parties according to the polls, the IP and the LGM, might form a government together with a third party - but that will probably be the final option.
+If everything else fails, there is even some speculation that the two largest parties, according to the polls, the IP and the LGM, might form a government together with a third party - but that will probably be the final option.

-The EU has not been a big issue in the campaign, although both the pro-EU parties, the Social Democratic Alliance and especially the liberal Reform Party have tried to raise it, mainly referring to the euro and the strong value of the krona.
+The EU has not been a big issue in the campaign, although both the pro-EU parties, the Social Democratic Alliance and especially the liberal Reform Party have tried to raise it - mainly referring to the euro and the strong value of the krona.

-If the election result is in line with the recent polls both these two pro-EU parties will be in the parliament after the election.
+If the election result is in line with the recent polls, both these two pro-EU parties will enter parliament after the election.

 The Reform Party would win 7.8 percent, according to the poll.

-Should there be a centre-left government it might decide to hold a referendum on whether to start fresh accession talks with the EU, as the LGM has said although it rejects EU membership it would not oppose such a referendum.
+Should there be a centre-left government, it might decide to hold a referendum on whether to start fresh accession talks with the EU, as the LGM has said although it rejects EU membership, it would not oppose such a referendum.

-The most recent EU poll, however, shows that solid majority of Icelanders are opposed to EU membership as in every poll since 2009.
+The most recent EU poll, however, shows that a solid majority of Icelanders are opposed to EU membership - as in every poll since 2009.

 More Icelanders are also opposed to adopting the euro and to starting fresh accession talks.